100 Notable alumni of

 -

-Edwin McMasters Stanton was an American lawyer and politician who served as U.S. secretary of war under the Lincoln Administration during most of the American Civil War.
+Edwin McMasters Stanton was an American lawyer and politician who served as the 27th United States secretary of war under U.S. president Abraham Lincoln during most of the American Civil War.
 Stanton's management helped organize the massive military resources of the North and guide the Union to victory.
-However, he was criticized by many Union generals, who perceived him as overcautious and a micromanager.
-He also organized the manhunt for Abraham Lincoln's assassin, John Wilkes Booth.
+However, he was criticized by many Union generals, who perceived Stanton as overcautious and a micromanager.

 -